-- will be given 3 warnings to his/her annual total (which will affect their final Championship score) and points scored at the meeting in question will be classed as null and void. - 6.
-Rule 15 may apply at any time during the race event, including practice and warm up periods (i.e. not just the timeframe of an actual race), practice races, heats, finals, as well as outside of periods of racing where applicable. - The driver is responsible for the conduct of his mechanics and/or team manager - penalties may be awarded to a driver due to infringements by them. - If, in the event, an incident is not specifically covered within Rule 15, an appropriate penalty may be given, on agreement of the majority of the Committee members present.
+- 2. On the award of a 3rd warning in any given season a further 5 points will be deducted from a driver's final Championship score (i.e. 10 points in total). - 3.
+For every warning thereafter a further 10 points will be deducted from a driver's final Championship score. - 4.
+Drivers awarded 3 warnings at any one event will be automatically disqualified. - A driver disqualified from an event will be given 3 warnings to his/her annual total (which will affect their final Championship score) and points scored at the meeting in question will be classed as null and void. - 6.
+Rule15 may apply at any time during the race event, including practice and warm up periods(i.e. not just the time frame of an actual race), practice, heats, finals, as well as outside of periods of racing where applicable. - The driver is responsible for the conduct of his mechanics and/or team manager penalties may be awarded to a driver due to infringements by them. - 8.
+If, in the event, an incident is not specifically covered within Rule 15, an appropriate penalty may be given, on agreement of the majority of Committee members present.

-16. Championship Details
+16. CHAMPIONSHIP DETAILS